kyma-project/examples/incluster_eventing/README.md

 - The first Function accepts the incoming traffic via HTTP, sanitizes the payload, and publishes the content as an in-cluster event via [Kyma Eventing](https://kyma-project.io/docs/kyma/latest/01-overview/main-areas/eventing/).
 - The second Function is a message receiver.
 It subscribes to the given event type and stores the payload.

-This example also provides a template how a git project with Kyma Functions can be structured.
+This example also provides a template for a git project with Kyma Functions.
 Please refer to the Deploy section below.

 ## Prerequisites